What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 You’ll check in on an iPad.

 Next, they will fit you with a helmet and goggles.
-These are just for the people riding ATVs.
-However, if you or your kids are riding in the UTV, you can ask for goggles to help minimize the dust.
+These are just for people riding ATVs.
+However, if you or your kids are riding a UTV, you can ask for goggles to help minimize the dust.

 Image of wooden chairs and benches in a circle outside at a Big Island ATV tour.